 - how to use an EpiPen

 There are helpful videos, podcasts and e-books.
 A&AA recently ran a great webinar on transitioning from secondary school to high school with allergies, which is available to download.
 You can download help sheets and posters on a host of topics.
 The downloadable “chef cards” are a great tool for dining out with food allergies.
-You can read more about these in our post – Why we love food allergy chef cards.
+You can read more about these in our post about why we love food allergy chef cards.

 The website has detailed guides to managing allergies at different stages of life: pregnancy, schooling and childcare, or by age group.